igor-vii/Argus-Agent-Test-Lab/README.md

-Zeus Agent Test Lab
+Argus Agent Test Lab

-**Zeus Agent Test Lab** is a modular infrastructure for testing AI-agent protocols, agent-based applications, payment flows, and trust systems under normal, degraded, adversarial, and chaotic conditions.
+**Argus Agent Test Lab** is a modular infrastructure for testing AI-agent protocols, agent-based applications, payment flows, and trust systems under normal, degraded, adversarial, and chaotic conditions.

 The first target is the **Zeus Secretariat**.